bbmorten/ml-fastvlm/README.md

 This is a revised version of the official repository of **[FastVLM: Efficient Vision Encoding for Vision Language Models](https://www.arxiv.org/abs/2412.13303).
 (CVPR 2025)**

-It is created since the original repo gave errors when running the inference app.
+- It is created since the original repo gave errors when running the inference app.
+- Single and Continuous image inputs are now supported.

 [//]: # (![FastViTHD Performance]&#40;docs/acc_vs_latency_qwen-2.png&#41;)